tarwn/lessthandot-hugo/blogs/content/posts/2013-08-21-virtual-book-club-who-is.md

 Chapter 8: Advanced Topics

 One chapter a week should be doable for everyone.
-I will post my &#8216;review' on Sunday and then you guys have the whole of next week to do yours in the comments.
+I will post my 'review' on Sunday and then you guys have the whole of next week to do yours in the comments.

 After this book is done we can pick the next one, we can use a poll for that.